Waste FREE (Realization of a Recycling-oriented Society)

 At a time when global population growth is expected to require resources equivalent to 2 earths by 2030, there is a growing public demand to reduce the use of natural resources and reduce waste emissions in order to make society sustainable.

-The Kawasaki Group is working to realize a recycling-oriented society by making the most of its limited resources by reducing the amount of resources used, reducing waste in the manufacturing process, and recycling waste.
+The Kawasaki Group is forwarding initiatives aimed at realizing a recycling-oriented society while promoting the effective use of its finite resources by reducing the amount of resources used, reducing waste in the manufacturing process, and recycling waste.

 In terms of water resources, we are also working to reduce water usage by understanding the state of water use at individual plants and studying ways to use water effectively without waste, thereby reducing our impact on the environment.